 I think you can tell them the truth about what's really going on.

-Well, though, this is interesting.
+Well, now, this is interesting.

 Yes, sir.

-Would you be willing after the commercial break to pretend to be host, pretend to be me, and you tell them what's really going on with the economy.
+Would you be willing, after the commercial break, to pretend to be host, pretend to be me, and you tell them what's really going on with the economy?

 Are you sure?